senthil338/Software-Engineer-Interview/README.md

 - Dijkstra

-Most of the time we hear the term called Greed and Naive/Brute-force  Algorithm I don't want to explain more depth but it's very useful to know the term as we go indepth we hear this work more offten </br></br>
+  > Most of the time we hear the term called Greed and Naive/Brute-force Algorithm
-<b>Greed algorithm :</b> Greedy algorithm is one which finds the feasible solution at every stage with the hope of finding global optimum solution.
+      **Greed algorithm :** Greedy algorithm is one which finds the feasible solution at every stage with the hope of finding global optimum solution.
-</br><b>Brute-force Algorithms :</b> Solves a problem in the most simple, direct, or obvious way.
+      **Brute-force Algorithms :** Solves a problem in the most simple, direct, or obvious way.

-</br></br> <h3> Programming Concept </h3>
+#### Programming Concept
 <table>
 <tr><th>Programming Concepts</th></tr>
 <tr><td>Dynamic Programming</td></tr>